Dante-Broggi/swift-evolution/proposals/0220-function-convertable.md

 This proposal adds the ability for arbatrary types to be used as functions, either directly or being passed as one, and adds this new capability to keypaths.

-Suggested in the [Dynamically Callable](https://forums.swift.org/t/se-0216-user-defined-dynamically-callable-types/13615) thread [here](https://forums.swift.org/t/se-0216-user-defined-dynamically-callable-types/13615/5)
-The name `_` was suggested [here](https://forums.swift.org/t/se-0216-user-defined-dynamically-callable-types/13615/51), in the same thread.
+This proposal is the merger of two separately concieved ideas, the use of keypaths as functions, which <!--, I believe, -->was not formally proposed as it did not have good obvious syntax, although it had motivating examples, and non-dynamic custom callable types, suggested during the dynamically callable proposal, because that proposal was adding custom callable types for interop with other languages, without that capability being in Swift for itself first.

 Swift-evolution thread: [Function Convertable Types](https://forums.swift.org/)

 ## Motivation

 One feature oft mentioned as desireable is the ability to use a keypath as a function, most recently in the [Sort `Collection` using `KeyPath`](https://forums.swift.org/t/sort-collection-using-keypath/14554) thread [here](https://forums.swift.org/t/sort-collection-using-keypath/14554/2) but also in [KeyPath based map, flatMap, filter](https://forums.swift.org/t/pitch-keypath-based-map-flatmap-filter/6266) and elsewhere.

+This concept was suggested in the [Dynamically Callable](https://forums.swift.org/t/se-0216-user-defined-dynamically-callable-types/13615) thread [here](https://forums.swift.org/t/se-0216-user-defined-dynamically-callable-types/13615/5)
+The name `_` was suggested [here](https://forums.swift.org/t/se-0216-user-defined-dynamically-callable-types/13615/51), in the same thread.

 This use can be approximated either by having overloads of the numerous functions one would want to pass a keypath instead of a normal function or by having either an operator or method to convert a keypath into a function, which is boilerplate without good syntax.